Helping Clients Settle a Family Member’s Complex Estate Effectively

 Inventorying Assets

-All of the assets in your loved one’s estate must be inventoried and assigned value.
+All of the assets in your loved one’s estate must be inventoried and assigned a value.
 Tracking down these assets can be challenging, especially if they span multiple states.
 Our team can help you navigate real estate law and the probate process to ensure you’ve accounted for all assets.

 Getting Appraisals